daydreambri/lightnopdream/README.md

 # lightnopdream
 The game that will change the paradigm!

-Check out simple SLD tutorial: https://www.youtube.com/watch?v=DgpcRIK2uug
+Check out simple SDL tutorial: https://www.youtube.com/watch?v=DgpcRIK2uug

 I am using lightnopdream\lightnopdream\derp.bmp but not including it in git.
 Use any bmp